brugal/wolfcamql/README-wolfcam.txt

   If the original demo already contains voip data from the same client number, the playback will become corrupted.

+* cl_voipOverallGain to control voip volume for all senders
+* /voip gain also works with spatial clients

 * r_portalBobbing